Página 12: Editorial stance

-Página 12 is a Kirchnerist newspaper.

-The owner Víctor Santa María considers that, although it is not a complete advocate of the Kirchners, the newspaper supports most of their policies.
-In turn, it was also against the policies of the president Mauricio Macri.
-Santa María considers that media independence and journalistic objectivity do not exist.

-It is one of the most popular newspapers in Argentina, being the fourth most visited portal in the news area.
+Página 12 is one of the most popular newspapers in Argentina, being the fourth most visited portal in the news area.
 Since its founding, it was an alternative newspaper that sought to be progressive and analytical.
-It can be defined as a dissident and leftist newspaper.
+It has been described as a leftist newspaper.

+Clarín described the newspaper as Kirchnerist.
+In an interview with the tabloid Perfil, Página 12's newly-established owner Víctor Santa María said that the newspaper formerly criticized and supported the Kirchnerist governments, ensuring that the newspaper did not participate in "militant journalism".
+He also said the paper was critical of president Mauricio Macri and considered media independence and journalistic objectivity nonexistent in Argentine media, stating that some media are "more objective than others."

-Beyond presenting the news, the objective of Page 12 was to know them in depth and analyze them.
-It has a very strong commitment to society and has revealed various scandals at the time.
-It has maintained a critical stance against the government and corruption, which has resulted in the awarding of awards for his fight for the right of expression.
+Beyond presenting the news, Página 12 has revealed various scandals at the time, maintaining a critical stance against the government and corruption, which has resulted in various awards.